ChakriAmajala/Myntra-Clone/README.md

 <a href='https://postimg.cc/f3CzbSWr' target='_blank'><img src='https://miro.medium.com/max/700/1*dpKdvnEKm2PS1p9WPkRrfw.png' border='0' alt='Screenshot-2022-07-02-124942'/></a>
 # Team Contributions,

+# Rajan Kumar:

+Myself Rajan Kumar, This is my Second collaborative team project at Masai school.
+I’m going to tell you my contribution in this project.

+Here’s my LinkedIn profile:-http://www.linkedin.com/in/rajan-kumar-9627a0237

+My contributions in this projects starts from the Footer Part, and Continues with some major parts like,

+Carts Page

+Payment Page

+And also using some parts like LocalStorage, Html, Css, JS, etc…

 # Ajeet Singh:

 Myself Ajeet Singh, This is my Second collaborative team project at Masai school.
 I’m going to tell you my contribution in this project.